 Wow, that’s hot!
 Show up wearing the Breitling Avenger Chronograph 45 Night Mission, and that’s how you’ll be greeted.
-This chronograph is one of 14 models presented last fall as the reinvigorated and streamlined Avenger collection, including four watches that replace the former Colt collection.
+This chronograph is one of 14 models presented in fall 2019 as the reinvigorated and streamlined Avenger collection, including four watches that replace the former Colt collection.

 Such enthusiasm for our test watch!
 It’s no doubt because of its sporty, striking design with a military green dial and strap as well as its dark coated case, which gave the watch its “Night Mission” name.
 Everything about it exudes strength and robustness: the wide stepped bezel, the sturdy ringed chronograph pushers, the large screw-down crown with crown guard, the striking hour markers and the calfskin strap with an industrial-looking embossed pattern.

 Size alone is not the determining factor in making its powerful impression – even though the watch measures 45 mm across and a strapping 16.5 mm in height, neither dimension is really all that noticeable and surprisingly, the wearing comfort is still great.
 With its smooth underside, supple leather strap and flat buckle, the watch fits snugly on the wrist.
 Of course, the light 120-gram weight also plays a role, thanks to Breitling’s use of titanium.

 The solid watch case has a DLC (diamond-like carbon) coating that increases the surface hardness and adds to the industrial/military look of the watch.
 The carbon coating Breitling uses is more anthracite in color than pure black and is a better match with the khaki green components.